 Solutions for Overcoming Dental Fear

-Shaun Janvier DMD - Family Cosmetic Implant Dentistry can help you get the care you need.
+Shaun Janvier DMD - Implant & Cosmetic Dentistry can help you get the care you need.

 Dental Anxiety is Not Uncommon

 In fact, some studies show that up to 75% of Americans experience some level of dental related fear and 20% avoid dental care because of it.
 If you have a fear of dental work, we want you to know that making you feel comfortable and safe at our office is our first priority.

 Dental Anxiety vs. Dental Phobia

 Dental anxieties and phobias present themselves in a wide variety of ways, and specific fears vary from person to person.
 Dental anxiety may be mild to moderate, and often takes the form of a general sense of worry and apprehension when thinking about an upcoming procedure.
 Dental phobia is a more intense experience, with patients feeling an overwhelming, irrational fear of dental work.
 This can sometimes cause them to avoid care all together.

 We Can Help!